 - Possible fines for non-compliance with regulations

 Data leaks can lead to the exposure of sensitive customer information.
-Service interruptions result in lost sales and consumer dissatisfaction
+Service interruptions result in lost sales and customer dissatisfaction.

 Fundamental Security Principles for E-commerce

-The effective protection of an e-commerce requires the implementation of robust measures on multiple fronts.
-Strong authentication, data encryption and careful management of user permissions are essential pillars for a comprehensive security strategy
+Effective protection of an e-commerce requires the implementation of robust measures on multiple fronts.
+Strong authentication, data encryption, and careful management of user permissions are essential pillars for a comprehensive security strategy.

 Enhanced Authentication

 Two-factor authentication (2FA) is crucial for protecting user accounts.
-It adds an extra layer of security beyond the traditional password
+She adds an extra layer of security beyond the traditional password.

 Common 2FA methods include: